 Under the care of your GP, it would be advisable to stop taking any medication containing steroids, if possible; this would include medications taken by mouth, inhaled and applied to the skin.
 Counselling for stress management and lifestyle changes are also important considerations when you have CSR.

 Being diagnosed with an eye condition can be very upsetting.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 All these feelings are natural.

 Some people may want to talk over some of these feelings with someone outside their circle of friends or family.
 RNIB can help, with our telephone helpline and our emotional support service.
 Your GP or social worker may also be able to help you find a counsellor if you think this would help you.

 The Macular Society has local groups which meet throughout the country and also offer a telephone counselling service.
 Sometimes it can help to talk about your feelings or share your experience with people who may have had similar experiences.

 Having chronic central serous retinopathy can cause changes to your vision in the long term, but much can be done to help you make the most of your remaining vision and adapt to any changes.

 There are lots of things that you can do to make the most of your remaining vision.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
-There is more about this in our publication, "See for yourself: make the most of your sight" which is available from our Helpline on 0303 123 9999.
+Our guide on making the most of your sight may be useful, which you can download from the links below:

 You can also ask your ophthalmologist, optician or GP to refer you to your local low vision service, which can provide you with magnifiers to help with reading and advice on lighting to help make the most of your sight.
 Local social services should also be able to offer you information on being safe in your home and getting out and about safely.
 They should also be able to offer you some practical mobility training to give you more confidence when you are out.